 I coughed before the first song.
 That doesn’t bode well.
 Not surprising, but it does serve as somewhat of a premonition, a sign of the pattern to expect during this hour while I'm performing.
-I take a sip of warm coffee, then coughed again.
-A right rib under my right breast and curving toward my back hurts in punctuation with each cough, cough, cough, cough, cough, cough, cough, cough.
-Sometimes people tell me my coughs sound just like a sneeze.
+I take a sip of warm coffee, then cough again.
+A rib under my right breast and curving toward my back hurts in punctuation with each cough, cough, cough, cough, cough, cough, cough, cough.
+Sometimes people tell me my coughs sound just like sneezes.
 From the inside, though, they feel quite different.

-When the last strains of the prelude end, I slide onto the black, slick bench of the grand piano.
+When the last strains of the organ prelude end, I slide onto the black, slick bench beside the grand piano and begin to play.

 I've just stopped playing Giardini’s broad, majestic, “Come, Thou Almighty King,” an Italian hymn composed in the 1750s.
 We follow it up with “Spirit of the Living God”—a gentler chorus that is relatively contemporary for having been written in 1935.

-I slide from the bench to a still-highly-visible red chair beside the bench and slightly behind the piano.
+I slide from the bench to a still-highly-visible red chair slightly behind the piano.
 I've sat on chairs like this one for a decade; it is familiar and has great lumbar support.

-I hear someone else cough—it sounds a lot like one of my sons coughing, but I know he’s not here.
-Yes, I notice everyone coughing—I don’t want them to have to cough, but I appreciate the foil for the interruptions that I, myself, create.
+I hear someone else cough.
+Yes, I notice everyone's coughing—I don’t want them to need to cough, but I appreciate the foil for the interruptions that I, myself, create.

 After the scripture passage is read, I move yet again to the bench, to play Crosby’s “Near the Cross.”
 Somehow, as I’ve done in each of the other hymns, I manage to play the entire song without coughing.
 Or itching.